 If for some reason the scattering of ashes cannot be done immediately, the sealed urn is best kept outside the house, tied to a tree etc.

-3. How long should the cremation ashes be kept?
+3. How long should we wait before scattering cremation ashes?

 If the cremation was done on a funeral pyre the ashes are generally collected on the 3rd day.
 This is because it takes approximately three days for the embers to completely die down.
 If the cremation is done in a crematorium, the ashes are available the next day itself.
-Whatever the method of cremation the sooner one scatters the ashes the lesser is the negative impact of the Raja-Tama frequencies.
+Whatever the method of cremation the sooner one goes about scattering the ashes, the lesser is the negative impact of the Raja-Tama frequencies.

 In some cases, relatives residing overseas who could not make it for the funeral want to be part of the ritual of scattering of ashes.
 Here too, one has to weigh the spiritual benefit to the ancestor and preventing distress to oneself by scattering the ashes immediately versus the emotional gratification of the relatives.

-4. What is spiritually the best way to scatter the ashes from a cremation urn?
+4. What is spiritually the best way to go about scattering ashes from a cremation urn?

 4.1 Immersion of ashes in water